-This home made naan bread recipe is so easy to make.
-Check out this step by step guide to show you how, in just over an hour, you could be scooping out your favourite curry with this healthier alternative.
-Made by using Greek yogurt and no butter/ghee, you’ll never want to go back to shop bought or unhealthier versions once you’ve made this!
+Made by using Greek yogurt and no butter/ghee, you’ll never want to go back to shop bought or unhealthier versions once you’ve made this home made naan bread!

-Hey folks this is Lady Lynne and I just back from our summer break to Cornwall.
+Well folks that’s us just back from our summer break to Cornwall.

-We had a truly amazing time and I can’t wait to bring you some of the highlights next week.
+We had a truly amazing time but as always I couldn’t wait to get back into the kitchen to bring you some more of my favourite recipes.

-But today, as the first of two new recipes this week, I’m bringing you my really simple home made naan bread recipe.
+Today is the first of two new recipes this week.
+My really simple home made naan bread recipe.

-The reason being, you’re going to need this delicious home made naan bread recipe to go with the new healthy paneer and chick pea curry recipe I’ve got for you on Thursday.
+You’re going to need this delicious home made naan bread recipe to go with the second recipe later this week healthy paneer and chick pea curry

 I first brought you this home made naan bread recipe way back when I started this blog combined in the lamb rogan josh and home made naan breads recipe.